akhilvenkat27/Sorting-Visualization/README.md

              | |
            | | |
          | | | |
-       > for that rotation we just reversed each index then transposed !
+       > for that rotation we just reversed each at each row of display then transposed !
        > note : EVEN THEY ARE NOT IN N*N WE HAD MADE MATRIX INTO N*N BECAUSE IT AVOIDS CLASHES WHILE TRANSPOSING ..THAT'S IT